-On February 17, prostate 2010, treatment Kurt Campbell, discount Assistant Secretary of State for East Asian and Pacific Affairs delivered the inaugural address for the USINDO Policy Briefing Series, which invites distinguished speakers and high-level government officials to discuss a variety of topics covering U.S. foreign policy towards Indonesia and the U.S. – Indonesian relationship.
+On February 17, 2010, Kurt Campbell, Assistant Secretary of State for East Asian and Pacific Affairs delivered the inaugural address for the USINDO Policy Briefing Series, which invites distinguished speakers and high-level government officials to discuss a variety of topics covering U.S. foreign policy towards Indonesia and the U.S. – Indonesian relationship.
 Dr. Campbell discussed the evolving foreign policy towards Indonesia and Southeast Asia, and the role of the comprehensive bilateral partnership in achieving U.S. and Indonesian foreign policy goals.

 President Obama’s first trip to Indonesia takes place under a larger global and domestic context that has important ramifications for the visit.
 First, the Obama Administration is undergoing a strategic reevaluation of policy priorities for the next three years.
 Second, China looms large within the U.S. foreign policy context, even as it relates to Indonesia; the United States faces profound strategic competition from China in the region.
 There are also strong expectations on both sides about what can be accomplished through ASEAN, and the need to take stronger steps on Burma.
 The role of Islam is also an important context.
 Previously, the Middle East Peace Process was on the backburner for U.S. – Indonesian relations, but has since moved to the top of the agenda and will likely be discussed during President Obama’s visit.
 Finally, the State Department faces an institutional challenge in how to deal with the rising state such as Indonesia.
 Thus, now is the time for the United States to develop specific policy actions and develop an overall strategy towards strengthening the relationship with Indonesia.